-The Penal Code establishes the legal model containing the acts reported therein and the criminal penalties imposed for infringing the rule of law, in which punishment is compatible with the gravity and gravity of such acts ^{(1).} A person shall not be criminally questioned except for the act committed by him or her and the legislator's provision to criminalize him or her, nor shall he be punished except by the penalty prescribed for such offence ^{(2).} Hence, we have a presumption that a person will commit several acts that are independent of each other without a judgement that will be decided, as if someone has committed a crime and brought it to trial.
+Philosophical framework for criminalizing the situation of multiple crimes and penalties in criminal reality gravity and gravity of such acts (1)· A person shall not be criminally questioned except for the act committed by him or her and the legislator's provision to criminalize him or her, nor shall he be punished except by the penalty prescribed for such offence (2)· Hence, we have a presumption that a person will commit several acts that are independent of each other without a judgement that will be decided, as if someone has committed a crime and brought it to trial.
 Just before the door of that trial is closed, he has committed a new act of wrongdoing.
-"Multiple offences and penalties" or also called "multiple charges ^{(3).}This is the title of our research; we will indicate its aspects in the coming chapter.
+"Multiple offences and penalties" or also called "multiple charges (3)·This is the title of our research; we will indicate its aspects in the coming chapter.